ghoersti/Natural-Language-Processing-for-predicting-hospital-readmission/README.md

 **Extract code**

-Extract "Team13_NLP.tar.gz" and copy final_project folder at /local/path/project so that you can see it inside docker under path     "/home/ucsddse230/work"
+Extract "Team13_NLP.tar.gz" and copy final_project folder to /local/path/project so that you can see it inside docker under path     "/home/ucsddse230/work"

 From within the docker container